OzturkArda/Coursera_CleaningData_ProjectAssignment/CodeBook.md

 run_analysis.R contains all functions to perform the tasks listed below;

-1.Merges the training and the test sets to create one data set.
+*Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+*Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
+*Uses descriptive activity names to name the activities in the data set *Appropriately labels the data set with descriptive variable names.
-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+*From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 First inital data is downloaded from the source.
 After every data file is converted to table objects by read.table() function